cliffano/awstaga/README.md

     awstaga --conf-file awstaga.yaml --delay 5

 By default, the delay is 2 seconds.
+The delay is applied between each batch of tagging API calls.

+Please note that AWS limits the number of tagging API (`tag_resources`) calls to [maximum of 5 calls per second](https://docs.aws.amazon.com/general/latest/gr/arg.html).

 Configuration
 -------------